dgc1980/keyshare.link/about.md

 **Ability to add restrictions \(Minimum Link or Comment Karma and Account Age\)**

-**Keys will be publicly available to be viewed by other users who are logged in after 30 minutes to prevent users from storing/selling keys**
+**Keys will be publicly available to be viewed by other users who are logged in after 30 minutes for 90 minutes to prevent users from storing/selling keys**

 ---